CDCgov/data-exchange-api-examples/tus-servers/file-server-https/readme.md

 ## Purpose

-The purpose of this server is to be able to run the tus-client/broswer locally on https, and test APIM integration.
+The purpose of this server is to be able to run the `tus-client/broswer` locally on https, and test APIM integration.
 This is a DEV only test for integration.

 ## Prerequisites

 ### Create Cert for Local Dev

-Create a folder __cert__, at the root of file-server-https.
+Create a folder `cert`, at the root of `file-server-https`.

-This folder, cert, was added in .gitignore.
+This folder, `cert`, was added in .gitignore.

-Create a key and a certificate pair, run at file-server-https folder level:
+Create a key and a certificate pair, run at `file-server-https` folder level:

 `
 $ openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 -nodes \